 You have a genuine product or service that can help millions of people, yet it’s not getting the traction it deserves.
 You have attempted several ways to convince prospects to buy your products, but you’re making little to no sales.
 Ouch!

 Prospects won’t buy from you unless they trust you.
 There are several ways you can gain their trust, but the best is through testimonial marketing.

 If several businesses are leveraging their sales through testimonial marketing, then why can’t you?
 It requires no rocket science, and you can do it effortlessly.

 In this guide, I will walk you through everything you need to know about testimonial marketing.

 Testimonial Marketing Definition: What is Testimonial Marketing?

-Testimonial marketing is the use of a person’s written statement expressing their experience, gratitude, or dissatisfaction in your product or service.
+Testimonial marketing is the use of a person’s written statement expressing their experience, gratitude, or dissatisfaction with your product or service.
 It’s a great way to show the value of your business and convince prospects to make purchases.

 Here are some interesting testimonial marketing statistics you should know:

 - Displaying five customer testimonials increases your conversions by 270%